***This is a synopsis of an article published in Harvard Health.

 Medicare is the federal health insurance program for people age 65 or older and those with a disability (younger or older than 65, and who are eligible for Social Security benefits).

 Out-of-pocket costs are significantly lower in Medicare than other healthcare plans.
 When reading through the enrollment form, you will see that Medicare is designated by the letters A through D. Each one offers different benefits.
 Here is a summary of each part:

 Part A and Part B are considered “Traditional or Original Medicare.”

-Part A — When you enroll in Medicare, you are automatically enrolled in Part A, which covers Inpatient care — hospitalization, short-term nursing home care, hospice, doctor visits and lab tests while you’re in the hospital, receiving home care or in a facility.
+When you enroll in Medicare, you are automatically enrolled in Part A, which covers Inpatient care — hospitalization, short-term nursing home care, hospice, doctor visits, and lab tests while you’re in the hospital, receiving home care or in a facility.
 The insured is responsible for coinsurance and an annual deductible.

-Part D — There are a wide range of benefits associated with these plans, specifically, the coverage of a portion of prescription drug costs.
+There is a wide range of benefits associated with these plans, specifically, the coverage of a portion of prescription drug costs.

 Read the full article here.

 For more information on how to navigate health insurance options, click here.